 Why is building performance important to Arup right now?

 Linda Toth: As an organization, Arup has committed to net zero operations by 2030, which includes all emissions scopes—energy used in our offices, purchasing, and travel.
-While we want to lead by example, we also know that the projects we work on are responsible for a disproportionate amount of carbon emissions, especially in cities like DC where buildings are responsible for nearly 75% of greenhouse gas (GHG) emissions.
+While we want to lead by example, we also know that the projects we work on are responsible for a disproportionate amount of carbon emissions, especially in cities like DC where buildings are responsible for over 70% of greenhouse gas (GHG) emissions.
 We have teams working across the country on portfolio decarbonization, building electrification strategies, required infrastructure upgrades, and embodied carbon impact reductions.
 One of our current local projects under construction is the first mass timber overbuild in the District, which also has energy-efficient mechanical systems and on-site photovoltaics.

 What role do you see the Hub playing in improving DC building performance?